Dorianeve/EiEPC-Financing-Tracking/README.md

 -   **FTS v1** limitations and possible framework changes require maintenance.
 -   **IATI** sector codes may be non‑DAC; those records are currently excluded unless you add custom mappings.
 -   **Manual steps** are necessary for high-quality name harmonization and duplicate decisions; keep correspondence tables under version control and treat them as **data assets**.
 -   **Performance**: Large multi-country, multi-year extracts are computationally heavy; expect long runtimes on first ingestion.
+As of October 2025, the direct extraction from IatiTables on Datasette does not work and the necessary flow starts from the extraction from a locally downloaded db.
--   **Currency**: IATI `transaction_breakdown` uses fluctuating USD rates; comparisons across different extraction dates may shift—document extraction dates in metadata.
+-   **Currency**: IATI `transaction_breakdown` uses fluctuating USD rates; comparisons across different extraction dates may shift document extraction dates in metadata.
 -   **Dates**: When querying SQL, use `"YYYY-MM-DD"` format strictly.
+This has been unstable between past extractions.
+The new code tries to automatically detect date formats for cleaning.

+### Runtime of local db extraction

+Running the local db extraction takes approx 1h on a Windows 64bit, 16GB RAM, i7 machine.

 ## 📚 Citation & Context